NagiosEnterprises/nrpe/README.md

 -----------------------------

-If you plan on running nrpe under inetd or xinetd and making use of TCP wrappers, you need to do the following things:

-1) Add a line to your `/etc/services` file as follows (modify the port number as you see fit)
+If you plan on running nrpe under inetd or xinetd and making use of TCP wrappers, you need to add a line to your `/etc/services` file as follows (modify the port number as you see fit)

      nrpe            5666/tcp    # NRPE

-2) Add entries for the NRPE daemon to either your inetd or xinetd configuration files.
-Which one your use will depend on which superserver is installed on your system.
-Both methods are described below.
+The run `make install-inetd` to copy the appropriate file, or add the appropriate line to your `/etc/inetd.conf`.

    _NOTE: If you run nrpe under inetd or xinetd, the server_port and allowed_hosts variables in the nrpe configuration file are